-Includes discussions, workshops, and lectures designed to discover, analyze and evaluate all aspects of the theatre experience: scripts, acting, directing, staging, history, criticism and theory.
-(Contact hours - 45)
+Provides an opportunity to discover, analyze, and evaluate all aspects of the theatre experience: scripts, acting, directing, staging, history, criticism, and theory.
+This is a statewide Guaranteed Transfer course in the GT-AH1 category.

 THE 108 - Theater Script Analysis - GT-AH1 3 Credits